Edelstein-LL/Edelstein.Tools.AssetsDownloader/README.md

 # Edelstein.Tools.AssetsDownloader

-Edelstein.Tools.AlbumDownloader is a command-line tool to manipulate assets of Love Live SIF2.
+Edelstein.Tools.AssetsDownloader is a command-line tool to manipulate assets of Love Live SIF2.

 It can: